Education & Training

-Université de Saint-Boniface (USB) was established in 1818, and is today not only the oldest but the only French-language post-secondary educational institution in Western Canada.
-Located in the community of St. Boniface in the heart of Winnipeg, it offers university (arts, business administration, science and education) as well as vocational programs.
-USB is affiliated with the University of Manitoba and offers degrees from that institution.
+Université de Saint-Boniface (USB) was established in 1818.
+It is the only French-language university in the province of Manitoba and was the first post-secondary educational institution to be established in Western Canada.
+Located in the community of St. Boniface in the heart of Winnipeg, it offers degree programs including arts, social work, translation, science, education, business administration and nursing as well as graduate programs in education and Canadian studies.
+USB is affiliated with the University of Manitoba and offers University of Manitoba degrees.

 Robertson College is the starting point for a better tomorrow.
 Its graduates find rewarding careers, new opportunities, increased stability and financial security.
 Programs specialize in the business, information technology and health-care fields.

 The Manitoba Tourism Education College was established to meet current and long-term employer needs by preparing future employees for positions in the tourism, hospitality and retail industries in Manitoba.
 This private vocational school delivers six to eight week training programs plus a 30 hour practicum.
 Potential employees are matched to employers, with the goal of future employment.

 Industries in Winnipeg constantly adapt to changing markets and adjust to new technologies, applications and consumer trends.
 With a knowledgeable workforce, changes are viewed as opportunities.
 Winnipeg’s training infrastructure ensures companies are poised to excel in these changing environments.

 Workforce Training Programs